Chicken-E/DiscordDataStatistics/README.md

 # DiscordDataStatistics
 Message statistics from requested discord data.

 Run with node on the root folder of your discord data.
+(You need to install csv-parser with npm first)

 Makes 2 files, "messages.csv" and "attachements.txt".